 Other items you will need:

 - Sealable nappy bucket with mesh bag, or a wet bag, to store used dirty nappies at home.
-Wet bags are useful when you’re on the go.
+Wet bags are useful when you’re out and about.

-The majority of suppliers who accept Real Nappies for London vouchers sell these accessories but please remember if you do have a voucher, it can only be redeemed for reusable nappies, wraps, booster pads, liners, nappy grips, training pants or for a trial laundry service.
-Not accessories.
+The majority of suppliers that accept our vouchers sell these accessories, but please remember if you do have a voucher, your voucher can only be redeemed for: reusable nappies, waterproof wraps, booster pads/inserts, disposable/washable liners, nappy grips, training pants, or towards a paid-for trial washable nappy laundry service.

 How Do I Redeem My Voucher?